-10.3 Possibility of N.A.

-dangerous reactions:

-10.4 Conditions that must This product is only suitable for manual welding procedures.

-be avoided: 10.5 Incompatible

-materials:

-10.6 Hazardous decomposition products:When this product is used in a welding procedure, the hazardous substances given off include the products resulting from the volatilisation, reaction or oxidation of the materials listed in point 3 and those coming from the base material and its coating.
+10.1 Reactivity: Does not react dangerously with other substances under normal conditions.
+10.2 Chemical stability: Stable product under normal conditions.
+10.3 Possibility of dangerous reactions: N.A.
+10.4 Conditions that must be avoided: This product is only suitable for manual welding procedures.
+10.5 Incompatible materials: N.A.
+10.6 Hazardous decomposition products: When this product is used in a welding procedure, the hazardous substances given off include the products resulting from the volatilisation, reaction or oxidation of the materials listed in point 3 and those coming from the base material and its coating.
 The amount of fumes generated through manual welding varies depending on the welding parameters and the dimensions but does not generally exceed 5 to 10gr/kg of consumable.
-Check the national exposure limits for the components of the welding fumes, including exposure limits for components of fumes indicated in section 8.
-A significant amount of chromium may be hexavalent chromium, which has a very low exposure limit in some countries.
+See the national exposure limits for the components of welding fumes.
 Manganese has a low exposure limit in some countries that is easily exceeded.
-The gases produced can include carbon oxide, nitrogen oxide and ozone, amongst others.
 The contaminants in the air of the welding environment can be the result of the welding process and are affected by the chemical composition and quantity of fumes produced.